|Labour Agreement May 1, 2012 to April 30, 2017- home|

 (d) Medical-Surgical Coverage

-(iv) Two hundred and fifty ($250) per person per calendar year for foot orthotics.
+v) Three hundred ($300) per person per calendar year for foot orthotics.

-(v) Hearing Aid coverage increased to the maximum benefit payable during a three year calendar year period is $600.
+vi) Hearing Aid coverage increased to the maximum benefit payable during a two year calendar year period is $600.
 Payment will be made for maintenance, batteries or recharging devices or other such accessories.

-(vi) Three hundred dollars ($300) per person per calendar year for physiotherapist and massage practitioner.
+vii) Three hundred twenty -five dollars ($325) per person per calendar year for physiotherapist and massage practitioner (each).

 Podiatrist or Chiropodist*